wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-axinom-integration.md

 ###Considerations

-1. Even though AMS PlayReady license delivery service requires “Bearer=” preceding an authentication token, Axinom Widevine license server does not use it.
+1. Even though AMS PlayReady license delivery service requires "Bearer=" preceding an authentication token, Axinom Widevine license server does not use it.
 2. The Axinom communication key is used as signing key.
 Note that the key is a hex string, however it must be treated as a series of bytes not a string when encoding.
 This is achieved by the method ConvertHexStringToByteArray.

 ##Retrieving Key ID